neynt/notes/2017-09/music140.md

   - Charts: [#1 pop, R&B]

 - Song: [Rapper's Delight]
-  - [1979 Oct] song by TODO.
+  - [1979 Oct] song by [The Sugarhill Gang].
+  - Produced by [Sylvia Robinson].
+The Sugarhill Gang was three local rappers she found.
-  - Based on Good Time.
+  - Based on [Good Time].
   - First hip hop hit.
   - Charts: #4 R&B, #36 Pop.
   - "What you hear is not a test.
 I'm rapping to the beat."